 Great Tapestry of Romney Marsh

 Showing the history of Romney Marsh from 700AD – 2000, the Great Tapestry is an exciting project that will be five metres in long when finished.
 It tells a story of life on the Marsh and shows both the heritage of the area and how life for people, plants and wildlife has changed over the centuries.
-Each image will be embroidered by volunteers from the local community using Romney Wool and there will be an opportunity for everyone to add a stitch at future community events.
+Each image will be embroidered by volunteers from the local community using Romney Wool.

 The Tapestry is the creation of the IMOS Foundation and supported by the Fifth Continent Project.